 LEA Increases US Access With FAA Part 129 Certification

-go to site London, England, 17 December 2014 – London Executive Aviation (LEA), one of Europe’s largest business jet charter operators, is launching an expanded transatlantic offering, having been awarded Federal Aviation Authority (FAA) Part 129 status by the US Department of Transportation.
+London, England, 17 December 2014 – London Executive Aviation (LEA), one of Europe’s largest business jet charter operators, is launching an expanded transatlantic offering, having been awarded Federal Aviation Authority (FAA) Part 129 status by the US Department of Transportation.

-go to site LEA is now permitted to charter and operate unrestricted commercial flights between the European Union and the US.
+LEA is now permitted to charter and operate unrestricted commercial flights between the European Union and the US.